 Thinking of different ways to monetize your original art and create different income streams is essential for your art business’s growth.

-In this post, I will cover several different you can make money from art. take a look at all of the options and see which ones will be the easiest for you to get started.
+In this post, I will cover several ways you can make money from art. take a look at all the options and see which ones will be the easiest for you to get started.

 For example, if you do not feel comfortable in front of a video camera, maybe writing an eBook about your art techniques will be best for you.